How to apply

 - Letters of recommendation from two individuals should be emailed directly by the writers to the Shohet Scholars Grant Program administrator at: ShohetICS@gmail.com.
 These letters should address, in particular, characteristics and personal qualities indicative of the likelihood the applicant will carry out the research, contribute to the objectives of the program, and make a significant contribution to his or her field.

-- A letter from the applicant's department chairperson or other institutional officer confirming institutional support for the project should be emailed directly to the Shohet Scholars Grant Program administrator at: email@example.com.
+- A letter from the applicant's department chairperson or other institutional officer confirming institutional support for the project (and, if necessary, the date of the Ph.D. award if the applicant is ABD) should be emailed directly to the Shohet Scholars Grant Program administrator at: ShohetICS@gmail.com.